wreck-lab/OctoPiPPer/README.md

 A [Raspberry Pi](http://www.raspberrypi.org/) distribution with out-of-the-box support for the Wrecklab's printHAT control boards.

+## Manual
+The reference manual for the printHAT control boards can be found [here](https://docs.wrecklab.com/)

 ## Configuration files

 A shortcut to the configuration files included in the distribution: